 A. A chairman of the Membership Committee;

-D. A chairman of the Legal Committee The Committee Chairmen shall name additional members to the Membership Committee, Expert Committee, By Laws Committee, and Legal Committee who need not be members of the Board.
+C. A chairman of the Legal and Ethics Committee - The Committee Chairmen shall name additional members to the Membership Committee, Bylaws Committee, and Legal and Ethics Committee who need not be members of the Board.

 Section 2.
 Special Committees.
 The Board may from time to time create special committees, and designate their function and term of office.
 Members of special committees shall be named by the Chairman of the Committee and need not be members of the Board or members of the Association unless so established by the Board.
 The President shall designate after consultation with the Board the chairman of the committee.

+Section 4.
+Bylaws Committee.
+The Bylaws Committee shall keep the Bylaws under continuous study for the good and welfare of the Association.

 Section 5.
-By Laws Committee.
-The By Laws Committee shall keep the By Laws under continuous study for the good and welfare of the Association.

-Section 6.
-Legal Committee.
-The Legal Committee shall maintain general supervision over the Code of Conduct disciplinary actions and arbitration procedures under rules adopted by the Board.
+Legal and Ethics Committee.
+The Legal and Ethics Committee shall maintain general supervision over the Code of Conduct disciplinary actions and arbitration procedures under rules adopted by the Board.

+Section 8.
+Quorum.
+Unless otherwise designated in the resolution cre¬ating a committee, a majority of the whole committee shall constitute a quorum and the act of a majority of the members present at a meeting at which a quorum is present shall be the act of the Committee.

 Section 9.
-Quorum.
-Unless otherwise designated in the resolution creating a committee, a majority of the whole committee shall constitute a quorum and the act of a majority of the members present at a meeting at which a quorum is present shall be the act of the Committee.

-Section 10.
 Rules.
-Each committee may adopt rules for its own government consistent with these By Laws and the approved policy memorandums on file in the ASDA Policy Manual at ASDA Headquarters.
-Committee Chairs shall review their respective Policy Memorandums for completeness and consistency with the By Laws for the good and welfare of the Association.
+Each committee may adopt rules for its own government consistent with these Bylaws and the approved policy memorandums on file in the ASDA Policy Manual at ASDA Headquarters.
+Committee Chairs shall review their respective Policy Memorandums for completeness and consistency with the Bylaws for the good and welfare of the Association.

 Section 1.
 Regular Member.
 Any individual natural person may apply for regular membership in the Association if he, or she